 To us, teaching the five element approach means teaching it in relation to the classical theories of yin/yang, and organ and channel theories (the basis of all TCM practice), allowing for elegant and congruent diagnosis and treatment.
 However, accurate diagnosis at the level of the five elements can only be made through the use of sensory diagnostic skills which take time and application to develop.
 Our approach to teaching theory is therefore well supported by our emphasis on practical diagnostic skills and this emphasis brings theory to life, giving it meaning in practice.

-Our experience of teaching on an acupuncture degree course highlighted the tension that exists between the academic requirements of the degree process itself and the focus and hours required to properly develop the diagnostic and clinical skills that are essential to confident and competent clinical practice.
+Our experience of teaching on an acupuncture BA course highlighted the tension that exists between the box-ticking required by validating universities, and the focus and hours required to properly develop the diagnostic and clinical skills that are essential to confident and competent clinical practice.
 As a side-note, there are also fairly substantial fees payable to the validating university and these have to be passed directly on to students.
-As a result of this tension then, we took the decision to focus on training competent practitioners rather than competent academics, taking us down the Honours degree level route, as opposed to offering an academic degree itself.
+In addition, acupuncture is both an art and a science, in equal measure.
+Therefore, we took the decision to keep full control of the way we deliver the course, taking us down the Honours degree level route, as opposed to partnering with a university to call the course a BA or BSc.
 ‘Licentiate’ might be an unfamiliar term but it is in fact the industry standard qualification that all practitioners who graduated prior to 2006 will hold.
 This includes the majority of members of the British Acupuncture Council and you will see ‘Lic.Ac., M.B.Ac.C.’ on the business cards of many, many acupuncturists, teachers and authors on the subject.; the term ‘licentiate’ is therefore familiar to us all…..

-Having said that, our Professional Licentiate is still academically rigorous and you will have plenty of opportunities to show academic flair and to develop new skills.
-The educational level and time commitment of our course is equivalent to that of an undergraduate Honours degree, as required by the British Acupuncture Accreditation Board (BAAB), and is the level that is required for membership of the BAcC, we are simply freer to teach you what you really need to know, in a manner that is congruent and totally relevant to clinical practice.
+The educational level and time commitment of our course is equivalent to that of an undergraduate Honours degree, as required by the British Acupuncture Accreditation Board (BAAB), and is the level that is required for membership of the BAcC.
+We are simply freer to teach you what you really need to know, in a manner that is congruent and totally relevant to clinical practice.

 We have chosen the Professional Licentiate qualification therefore as it best represents what we offer: a professional vocational training in a healthcare system that combines science, technical skill, and artistry.

 Because of the Honours degree level status of the course, the total study hours required are the same as the hours needed for a degree.
-However you have probably gathered by now that you can carry out your e-learning and self study time at times that will suit you.
-Overall, you should expect to be putting in around eighteen hours each week, studying at home and in your own time which is usual at this level, although of course this is averaged out over the year and you will find times of greater and lesser activity.
+However you have probably gathered by now that you can carry out your e-learning and self study at times that will suit you.
+Overall, you should expect to be putting in around eighteen hours each week, studying at home and in your own time, although of course this is averaged out over the year and you will find times of greater and lesser activity.
 You will be advised about this during your first weekend with us, and your personal tutor is always on hand to offer suggestions, support, and to help you ‘work smart’.

 You will find these if you look in the TAA Calendar, under the Students tab at the top of the page.
 Look for either the March or September first year group, depending on which you would like to join, and scroll through the calendar.
 By way of an example, the September first year intake in 2016 will be listed as S2016.1